Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 ![XamariniOSCreate](images/xamariniOSCreate.png)

 Make sure your build host is up and running and pair Visual Studio with the build host.
-If you have trouble with this step, please refer to <a href="https://developer.xamarin.com/guides/ios/getting_started/installation/windows/troubleshooting/">this guide</a>.
+If you have any troubles with this step, please refer to <a href="https://developer.xamarin.com/guides/ios/getting_started/installation/windows/troubleshooting/">this guide</a>.

 ###### &NewLine;

 #### 2. Generate license key ####

-To generate a license key for your application, refer to the `bundle identifier` of your Xamarin.iOS project.
-Further information about getting a license key is described [here](#obtaining-an-anyline-sdk-license-key).
+To generate a license key for your application, refer to the `bundle identifier` of your Xamarin.iOS project and follow this [guide] (#obtaining-an-anyline-sdk-license-key) to get a valid license key.

 ![XamariniOSBundle](images/xamariniOSBundle.png)

 #### 3. Add Anyline SDK ####

-In the project view, right-click on the `References` node, select `Add Reference...` and locate the AnylineXamarinSDK.iOS.dll.
+In the project view, right-click on the `References` node, select `Add Reference...` and locate the `AnylineXamarinSDK.iOS.dll`.

-When added, the SDK is visible in the solution explorer as follows:
+When added, the SDK should be visible in the solution explorer and look like this:

 ![XamariniOSSDK](images/xamariniOSSDK.png)